derek-watson14/Thunderstruck/Project_Planning/SQL_TESTING.md

     - ###### Verify that the \<*correct*> field is properly updated in the database
         ```
         Description
-            Test that when you click correct or incorrect in the app the db is updated properly
+            Test that when a logged in user clicks correct or incorrect in the app, the db is updated properly
         Pre-conditions
             A valid user is logged-in and has an existing deck with 2 cards
         Test steps
-            1. A user indicates that a answer was correct card #1  incorrect for card #2.
+            1. A logged in user selects via the UI that an answer was correct for card #1 and incorrect for card #2.
             2. Check that the correct field is properly updated for those two cards in the database query
         Expected result
             The correct field for card #1 = True.
 The correct field for card #2 = False.
         Post-conditions
-            The card table is updated with new values but the Deck table has its original values
+            The cardscores table is updated with the new values
         ```

 - **NOTE:** The cardscore table is also accessed in Deck Overview.
 This method and its tests are reviewed in the **Decks Table** section above.